Management Audit Definition

 #1 – Appointment of Proper Personnel

-In the process of audit, a proper person should be appointed for executing the plan under a management audit.
+In the audit process, a proper person should be appointed to execute the plan under a management audit.
 Proper in the sense that he must be professionally qualified, knowledgeable, and experienced to perform the audit plan without ambiguities.

 #2 – Drafting Audit Programme